 Internal Debulking for Thick Hair

-Thick hair at mid-length can sit like a heavy curtain, and the fix is internal debulking, removing weight from underneath while the surface stays smooth.
-This lets the hair move and the face-framing show, rather than vanishing into a heavy mass.
+Thick hair at mid-length can sit like a heavy curtain, and internal debulking is the fix: removing weight from underneath while the surface stays smooth.

 Weight Out, Shape In